srpedlar-cmd/active-directory-home-lab/README.md

 ![Step 8](server-8.png)

-Completed the remaining Windows Server configuration tasks.
+Renamed the Windows Server host from its automatically generated name to DC01

 ---